In Visual Studio:

 In dotCover standalone application:

-With dotCover, you can run manual test sessions for standalone applications that have an executable file and PDB information.
+With dotCover, you can run coverage analysis for standalone applications that have an executable file and PDB information.

-- In the Cover Application dialog box that appears, choose Standalone Application and click OK.
+- In the Coverage Configuration dialog that appears, choose Standalone Application.

 - In the Application field, specify the path to the application executable file.